Waltham Police Warn Residents About Recent 'Unprovoked, Random Assaults'

 WALTHAM (CBS) – Waltham Police are warning residents of “unprovoked, random assaults” that have taken place in the city in recent weeks.

-According to police, at least nine people in the city of Waltham have been assaulted at different locations since Nov.
-10.
+Police say at least 10 people in the city of Waltham have been assaulted at different locations since Nov.
+10. The most recent one occurred on Friday night, according to Waltham Police Detective Sgt.
+Steve McCarthy.

 At first, the attacks were going on at the GardenCrest Apartment Complex in Waltham, but police now say there have been recent incidents in the downtown areas of Chestnut Street and Charles Street.